 Read MoreFelony embezzlement in North Carolina is a criminal offense that occurs when a person fraudulently converts money or property they were legally entrusted to manage.
 Under N.C.G.S. § 14-90, this charge applies to employees, public officials, and financial institution staff who misappropriate funds for personal gain.
 If you are facing embezzlement charges in Carteret County or the surrounding area,...

 Read MoreNorth Carolina requires individuals with certain sex crime convictions to register as a sex offender.
 Sex offenders face certain restrictions and requirements when they return to their communities.
-Key Takeaways North Carolina requires registration for many sex crime convictions, including kidnapping, rape, sexual assault, incest, and sexual battery, with offenders registering within 3 days of release.
-Registered offenders face...
+Contact us at 252-728-1373 to discuss your case.
+Key Takeaways North Carolina requires registration for many sex crime convictions, including kidnapping, rape, sexual assault, incest, and sexual battery, with offenders registering...

 Read MoreThe primary difference between a felony and a misdemeanor in North Carolina is the penalty ranges the offenses carry.
 Felony offenses carry harsher penalties than misdemeanor offenses.
 Additionally, an individual can lose certain rights if they receive a felony conviction that remains unaffected by a misdemeanor conviction.
 Key Takeaways The main difference between a misdemeanor and a felony in...